 Does the idea of meal planning make you break out in cold sweats or cause your shoulders to tense up?
 If so, you’re definitely not alone.
 This is one of those tasks that can cause even the most seemingly together women (or men) to crumble.
 It doesn’t have to be that way though, and I’m talking to you about it because I strongly believe meal planning is one of the first steps to good nutrition, good health and overall wellness.
-Integrated living does at the very least, include a shopping list (made so much simpler these days by some very easy-to-use meal planning tools).
+Real health does at the very least, include a shopping list (made so much simpler these days by some very easy-to-use meal planning tools).

 I’m not promising a major miracle, but it will make a profound difference in how healthy you and your family are able to eat, and it will save you time and money.

 If you plan your meals and snacks in advance, you’re taking control of what you eat.
 You know (or are learning) what fuels you and what makes you feel your best.
 My bet is that’s not something that comes out of a vending machine when the 3pm energy slump hits, and it’s not something that’s handed to you through a drive-thru window because you’re too tired to even think about what you want to eat, let alone make it.
 This practice will take what may seem like lofty goals and help turn them into your healthy reality.

 The key to successful meal planning is that you actually plan out every meal that you and your family are going to have during the week.
 That may sound tedious and mundane, but it’s the critical first step.
 Luckily, if you have a smart phone, there are a number of tools out there that can help make this part of the process a lot easier.

 As an experienced meal planner, I’ve done a lot of the legwork for you while keeping in mind that not everyone has the same needs.

 I tested over a dozen meal planning tools, and here are the top five, listed in no particular order, that I found the most helpful.
 They fill everything from the most basic needs to fairly advanced.